BrandonTang89/PythonGradingSystem/README.md

 This is a simplified online grading system to evaluate programming assignments written in python 3+.
 It is scalable with new problems being able to be added and has an integrated online portal for submission of source code (in plain text).

+> Note that as of July 2022, the dockerisation is broken and the server will run without it by default.

 ## Dependencies
 Install the required dependencies of
 1. python 3.6+